Three question survey.FEEDBACK

 E. Course Log in

 We now have everything set up.
 When it's time to log in use the following directions.
-Most of the semester-based courses use the Blackboard or Canvas system.
-Self-paced courses use our own learning management system (ILMS), but there are a few special cases that use Sakai or Moodle.
+Self-paced courses use the Mizzou Online learning management system.
+Semester-based courses use the Canvas system.

 If you have chosen to enroll in a self-paced course, you will receive an email from Mizzou Online with a log on link one business day after enrolling in the course.